May 2012Previous Issues

 Canada’s largest Flower and Garden Festival, underwent many changes in 2012, co-locating with The National Home Show to create the largest consumer event in Canada and largest home and garden event in North America.

 Ten applications for Waterloo school planting project

-Waterloo Chapter’s School Greening project has become so popular that this year, ten submissions were received from public and separate school boards from Waterloo and Wellington County.
+Waterloo Chapter’s School Greening project has become so popular that this year, 10 submissions were received from public and separate school boards from Waterloo and Wellington County.

 Landscaper’s canoe trip to aid river’s health